stevekinney/stevekinney.net/src/writing/svelte-stores.md

 [redux]: https://react-redux.js.org/api/hooks#useselector-examples
 [reselect]: https://github.com/reduxjs/reselect

 Here is a real world example of a derived store in action.
 [SvelteKit][kit] is a framework that provides a lot of the common infrastructure for building Svelte applications.
-It takes care of It is kind of like [NextJS][next] or even [Create React App][cra] (if you squint real hard), but for Svelte instead of React.
+It is kind of like [NextJS][next] or even [Create React App][cra] (if you squint real hard), but for Svelte instead of React.
 It provides a bunch of stores out of the box and the `page` store is one of them. `page` gives you some of the information about the current route: the path, dynamic parameters in that path, the query parameters, etc.

 In multiple places throughout [the application that I'm working on][temporal], I want to know whether we're looking at a given thing in full screen mode, which is determined by whether or not the `?fullScreen=true` query parameter is set.
 Cool.
 But, I don't want fuss with the `page` store every time I need figure out if we're in full screen mode or not.
 So, I created a derived store that looks like this: